Tashukwa/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ~ - a script that changes the working directory to the user’s home directory. ls -l - Displays current directory contents in a long format. ls -al - Displays  current directory contents, including hidden files (starting with .).
-Use the long format.
+Use the long format. ls -lan - Displays current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with .)